 POC Tectal Race SPIN Review

-One of the best-looking helmets on the market and is impressive in every other way comfort, protection, weight, and ventilation.
-Unfortunately, though, it does come with a bit heftier price tag, so it depends on how much you are planning on using it and obviously your budget.
+One of the best-looking mountain bike helmets on the market and is impressive in every other way.
+This includes comfort, protection, weight, and ventilation.
+Unfortunately, though, it does come with a bit heftier price tag.
+So it depends on how much you are planning on using it and obviously your budget.

-The POC Tectal Race SPIN is one of the highest-rated helmets in the market, featuring the POC SPIN anti-rotational protective system, an extensive rear coverage, protection of the temples, and fits close to your head.
+The POC Tectal Race SPIN is one of the highest-rated helmets in the market, featuring the POC SPIN anti-rotational protective system.
+It has has extensive rear coverage, protection of the temples, and fits close to your head.
 POC even went a step further than most other brands to increase the structural integrity of the helmet by adding Aramid (a very lightweight, unbreakable, medical-grade organic fiber), which is molded to the EPS foam layer.

 POC Axion SPIN Review

-However, if you aren’t looking to spend so much, POC has come up with the Axion SPIN, which competes with the Tectal Race SPIN in every way but without the little extras.
-It still has all the safety features, including SPIN technology, and an EPS liner and polycarbonate shell, still very comfortable and lightweight.
+However, if you aren’t looking to spend so much, POC has come up with the Axion SPIN.
+It performs just as well as the Tectal Race SPIN, but without the little extras.
+It still has all the safety features, including SPIN technology, and an EPS liner and polycarbonate outer shell, still very comfortable and lightweight.

 Troy Lee Designs